 Jobs and further study

-SWAP West programmes are designed to provide entrance qualifications for adults for degree courses.
-Each year universities update their progression courses.
-The following are examples of possible progression routes: medicine, dentistry, veterinary medicine, nursing, pharmacy, biomedical science, biological and biomedical sciences.
+SWAP West programmes are designed to provide entry qualifications for adults who want to progress to a degree course.
+Each year, universities update their progression routes and the following are examples of possible degree programmes made available to SWAP students: medicine, dentistry, veterinary medicine, nursing, pharmacy, biomedical science, biological and biomedical sciences.

 University of Glasgow - Medicine, Dentistry, Veterinary Medicine